Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Sea otters have a high metabolism and need to eat large amounts of food in order to keep warm in their cold water habitat.
-In the ocean, sea otters eat 25-30% of their body weight each day.
+In the ocean, sea otters eat 25 to 30 percent of their body weight each day.

 The diet preferences of otters varies but most sea otters eat only two or three types of food.
-Food preferences are learned from their mothers.
 Otters mostly feed on invertebrates such as sea urchins, squid, octopus, crabs, mussels, abalone and other mollusks usually in waters less than 25 m (82.5 ft) deep.
-To maintain their metabolism, they eat up to one third (25-30%) of their body weight per day.
-Otters mostly feed on invertebrates such as sea urchins, squid, octopus, crabs, mussels, abalone and other mollusks usually in waters less than 25 m (82.5 ft) deep.
 Sometimes they eat birds.
-To maintain their metabolism, they eat up to one third (25-30%) of their body weight per day.
 Female otters frequently pass on their preference for certain food items to their offspring.

-Females become sexually mature at 3-4 years of age and males at 4-5.
+Females become sexually mature at three to four years of age and males at four to five.
 They breed in the water throughout the year.
 Mating may appear violent when the male will grab the female from behind, clamp his jaws on her head, neck, or nose and upper jaw.
 The pair thrashes and rolls with the females head under water most of the time.
 Mating can last up to 20 minutes.

 Females give birth about every other year.
-Gestation is approximately 6-9 months, depending on the time of implantation of the egg in the uterus.
-Pups are born in the water and weigh 1.4-2.3 kg (3-5 lb) at birth.
+Gestation is approximately six to nine months, depending on the time of implantation of the egg in the uterus.
+Pups are born in the water and weigh 1.4 to 2.3 kg (3 to 5 lb) at birth.
 They are covered with shaggy yellowish to light brownish colored fur, called lanugo.
 Their eyes are open.
 They have the ability to float but cannot dive because of their buoyancy.
 A pup is very dependent on its mother.
 She nurses and grooms the pup while she swims on her back and supports the pup on her chest.
-The pup is nursed for 2-3 months on milk containing 20 to 25 percent fat and starts to eat bits of solid food at about 6-8 weeks and then fed bits solid food.
-While the female hunts for food she may often place the pup on top of kelp, wrapped in strands around the pup to keep it from drifting.
+The pup is nursed for two to three months on milk containing 20 to 25 percent fat and starts to eat bits of solid food at about six to eight weeks.
+While the female hunts for food she may often place the pup on top of kelp, wrapped in strands to keep it from drifting.